nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Adds a bunny idea to the list of bunny ideas in the current run of the program.
 This list is not automatically saved.

 Format: `bunny i\IDEA g\[GENRE]`

+Note: If you add a bunny with no genre then the genre will be left blank

 Example usages:
 - `bunny i\test idea 1`